Table of Contents

 Operational systems are monitored.
 Bird deterrent systems should be too.
 Unknown performance equals unmanaged risk.

-How to Build a Bird Infestation Risk Assessment Framework
+How to Create a Bird Infestation Risk Assessment Plan

 A risk assessment framework for bird infestation should identify where birds gather, what systems they affect, and how much damage or liability each zone can create.
 Facility managers should review rooftops, docks, walkways, HVAC areas, electrical equipment, and drainage systems, then rank each area by safety risk, compliance exposure, asset damage, and operational disruption.
 High-risk zones need continuous deterrence, routine inspection, and clear documentation so teams can act before bird activity becomes an incident.
 This approach turns bird control from reactive cleanup into structured risk management.